 I’m a 2-time “Top 25 Under 25 Canadian Blogger to Watch” (Front Side Bus) and the 2009 winner of the National Rogers Marketing Competition, for which I also held the title of best undergraduate speaker in Canada.
 I’ve been a part of marketing and communication for some of Canada’s largest Fortune 500 companies and world-renowned ad agencies.

-I’ve spent the better part of the last decade growing the social properties of Canada’s most prominent brands, managing all aspects of their online strategy.
+I’ve spent the last decade growing the social properties of Canada’s most prominent brands, managing all aspects of their online strategy.
 I’m currently the Senior Manager, Social Media & Community at KPMG Canada.

-My work has been featured on DigitalJournal.com, MaximumPC, WhatCulture.com, RipTen.com, staples.com, Nintendo.ca, and adamrodricks.com.
+My work has been featured on websites like DigitalJournal.com, MaximumPC, WhatCulture.com, RipTen.com, staples.com, Nintendo.ca, and adamrodricks.com.

 I’m also the host of StaplesTechTV, the official YouTube channel of Staples Inc. (see below)

 What does all of this mean?
-It means that I help businesses resonate with a younger audience and increase chatter amongst these segments, thereby strengthening their online branding.
+It means that I help businesses resonate with a their target audience and increase chatter amongst these segments, thereby strengthening their online branding.

 Brands I’ve Worked With